 As a teacher, I regularly deal with pre-exam anxieties from students.

-Here are some things you can integrate into your pre-exam preparation routines to help students feel at ease with the approaching exam date:
+Really helpful right?
+Following on from this, here are some additional things you can integrate into your pre-exam preparation routines to ensure that you and your students feel at ease before the big day:

 Running Over the Grade Book Cover to Cover

 This might seem obvious, but perhaps spending a few lessons covering all the content in the grade book from front to back will put the student at ease when it comes to dealing with everything in the book in one session.
 In the early days teaching music, I got caught out myself by not throughly processing every bit of information available to me.
 Every single syllabus also comes with its own step-by-step guide.
 If you haven't read this cover-to-cover - do it now!
 It will go a long way to ensuring you feel as comfortable as possible about what is expected by Rockschool examiners.

 Spend a lesson preparing your student for the sections of the graded exam which do not allow for use of the book.
 There will be sections where the examiner will ask specific knowledge-based questions about the instrument or some theory associated with the grade level, spend some time ensuring this information is easy for the student to recall.
 I often find that incorporating short bursts of this in lessons helps.
 The same principle applies to any listening tests that might involve questions on rhythm or melody, ask your student these questions regularly to engage their brain and get them digesting tracks.

 If you or your students suffer from general performance anxiety, James Banfield from The Liberated Mind has some really useful tips to consider in the video below.
 These really simple exercises can go a very long way to settling nerves and dissolving pre-exam tension.
 Watch below!